c-c-c/gold-creative-coding-1/README.md

 # Workshop in Creative Coding I

 Directory of folders containing code for the course Workshop in Creative Coding at Goldsmiths UOL.
+Contains pair-programming lab assignments and individual weekly homework, for which there are screenshots below.

 <!-- ## Getting Started